Credentialed Transactions Developer Guide

 -initiated transactions.

 Customers can initiate a CIT at a merchant payment terminal, through an online purchase transaction, or by making a purchase using a previously stored credential.
+When storing cardholder data for a CIT, you must also include 3-D Secure authentication credentials to ensure that the CIT can successfully process.
+Authentication credentials can be stored for future use with the card credentials by doing a non-payment authentication (NPA).

 Business Center